aescarias/atto-weather/README.md

 ## Features

-- Current weather information from dozens of locations
+- Current weather conditions from dozens of locations
 - 3-day forecast with 24-hour weather data
 - Air quality and astronomy details